-Set-asides are the single biggest lever a small veteran-owned firm has in the federal market.
-The government carves out billions of dollars a year specifically for firms that look like yours — but only if you're properly certified, properly registered, and actively tracking opportunities scoped to your cert stack.
+Set-asides are the biggest lever a small veteran-owned firm has in the federal market.
+The government carves out billions a year for firms that look like yours.
+You just have to be properly certified, properly registered, and actively tracking opportunities scoped to your cert stack.

 Most veteran-owned firms hold one cert.
-The firms that grow fastest hold two or three.
+The ones that grow fastest hold two or three.
 Here's the full landscape.

 What set-asides are